 It depends on your motivation.
 Why are you shaving off your beard?

-If you’ve simply decided it’s time to try a different look, then what are you waiting for?
+Maybe you’ve learned what your beard says about you.
+Maybe it’s time to try a different look.
+In these cases, what are you waiting for?
 No time like the present!

 Of course, there are a few other reasons why you might decide it would be advantageous to get rid of your facial fuzz.
 The big one that springs to mind is if you have a job interview coming up.

 While attitudes have changed a lot in recent years, there is still a suspicion that your beard could count against you, particularly in the white-collar world.